dask/dask-xgboost/README.rst

 Distributed training with XGBoost and Dask.distributed

-This repository enables you to perform distributed training with XGBoost on Dask.array and Dask.dataframe collections.
+This repository offers a legacy option to perform distributed training with XGBoost on Dask.array and Dask.dataframe collections.

 ::

    pip install dask-xgboost

+Please note that XGBoost now includes a Dask API as part of its official Python package.
+That API is independent of `dask-xgboost` and is now the recommended way to use Dask adn XGBoost together.
+See
+`the xgb.dask documentation here https://xgboost.readthedocs.io/en/latest/tutorials/dask.html`
+for more details on the new API.

 Example
 -------